My problem with “Moneyball” by Michael Lewis

 His rationalization is a poor one.
 First, that was not the agreement.
-Second, even if that was exactly what others were writing – which I don’t see as consistently true – that would not be the same as saying it was accurate.
+Second, even if that was exactly what others were writing – which is far from consistently true – that would not be the same as saying it was accurate.
 More important the perception would be their own, and they would not be offering it under the appearance of having come from me, of being supported by me.

 How Mr. Lewis used our interview is exactly why I insisted on that condition in the first place.
 I felt he manipulated the material from our interview to make it fit the theme of that chapter and his overall story.
-My actual experience was an anomaly to his theme, which I think is why his first thought was to totally leave it out of the book, and then instead briefly mentioned it while inaccurately portraying it to fit his storyline.
+My actual experience was an anomaly to his theme, which I think is why his first thought was to totally leave it out of the book.
+Instead briefly mentioned it while inaccurately portraying it to fit his storyline.

 If Mr. Lewis had honored our agreement and shared that section related to our interview, he would have gotten the following feedback from me.
 If you find this too long, for most readers the fourth section is the critical one for a clearer picture of what was left out of the “Moneyball” view about how things were evolving in baseball:

 RE: the quote "I needed to be a GM if I was going to see my stuff ever used."